TMarentes/domain-sniper/README.md

 # Domain Sniper: Python Application
-This python application checks whether domains are available for purchase.
+This python application checks whether domains are available for purchase using the Wix API and the GoDaddy API.
 If they are available, it sends an email to notify the user.

 ## Requirements
 - Python3: [python.org/downloads](https://www.python.org/downloads/)